Skip to content

 12. Goldie

-If you are looking for delish fish dishes to eat in Cork then you have come to the right place.
-Goldie is a restaurant that serves high quality food that tastes just as good as it looks.
-The friendly and inviting atmosphere created by the staff that work here really adds to the whole restaurant experience.
+If you are looking for delish fish dishes to eat in Cork, then you have come to the right place.
+Goldie is a restaurant that serves high-quality food that tastes just as good as it looks.
+The friendly and inviting atmosphere created by the staff really adds to the whole restaurant experience.
 The combination of flavours will leave your mouth watering for more.

-This Michelin Bib Gourmand restaurant located in the heart of Cork city has a variety of dishes on the menu so you are sure to find one you enjoy.
-Whether you want to have a small snack to get you through the day or a main course, Goldie will sort your hunger needs.
-Here you can enjoy Buttermilk fried fish, Cromane oysters, Sauerkraut & potato Boxty, steamed white sole and East ferry roast chicken just to name a few.
+This Michelin Bib Gourmand restaurant in the heart of Cork City has a variety of dishes on the menu, so you will indeed find one you will enjoy.
+Whether you want a small snack to get you through the day or a main course, Goldie will sort your hunger needs.
+Here, you can enjoy Buttermilk fried fish, Cromane oysters, Sauerkraut & potato Boxty, steamed white sole and East Ferry roast chicken, just to name a few.

 Location: 128 Oliver Plunkett Street